Ericsson/CodeCompass/doc/deps.md

 impossible to recover. **Please do NOT add a `sudo` in front of any `make` or other commands below, unless *explicitly* specified!**

-### ODB (for Ubuntu 22.04)
+### ODB
 ODB is an Object Relational Mapping tool, that is required by CodeCompass.
-For Ubuntu 22.04, the official release of ODB conflicts with the official compiler (GNU G++ 11) of the distribution.
+In recent Ubuntu versions, the official release of ODB conflicts with the official compiler (GNU G++) of the distribution.
 A newer version of ODB must be compiled manually.

 The ODB installation uses the build2 build system.
 (Build2 is not needed for